Select Page

 AI and Aristotle: Why No Artifact could ever be Conscious

-Robert C. (“Rob”) Koons is a professor of philosophy at the University of Texas at Austin, M. A. Oxford, Ph.D.
-UCLA.
+Robert C. (“Rob”) Koons is a professor of philosophy at the University of Texas at Austin.
+He holds an M. A. from Oxford and a Ph.D. from UCLA.
 He is the author or co-author of five books, including The Atlas of Reality with Timothy H. Pickavance (Wiley-Blackwell, 2017) and Is Thomas Aquinas’s Philosophy of Nature Obsolete?
 (St. Augustine Press, 2022).
 He is the co-editor of four anthologies, including The Waning of Materialism (OUP, 2010) and Classical Theism (Routledge 2023).
 He has been working recently on an Aristotelian interpretation of quantum theory, and on defending and articulating hylomorphism in contemporary terms.

 Abstract